omnetpp/docs.omnetpp.org/tictoc/index.md

 While we can compute and save any value we wish, usually it is not known at the time of writing the model, what data the enduser will need.

-@opp 4.1 provides an additional mechanism to record values and events.
+OMNeT++ 4.1 provides an additional mechanism to record values and events.
 Any model can emit 'signals' that can carry a value or an object.
 The model writer just have to decide what signals to emit, what data to attach to them and when to emit them.
 The enduser can attach 'listeners' to these